luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

 You should see output similar to:

 ```
-Thu Jul 18 19:41:35 MSK 2019
+Mon Sep 16 23:38:25 MSK 2019
-f5827d4773ebbe727c9acac5f007f7d94dd4be4e
+cb6cad9663aea3d282e0e8b3e0bf359df665d5d0
-releases_2019_R2_InferenceEngine_27579
+releases_2019_R3_InferenceEngine_30677
 ```

-Verify that you see `releases_2019_R2` in your output.
+Verify that you see `releases_2019_R3` in your output.
 If you do, move on.
-If you are on a different version, goto the [OpenVINO site](https://docs.openvinotoolkit.org/2019_R2/index.html) and download the `2019_R2` version for your OS:
+If you are on a different version, goto the [OpenVINO site](https://docs.openvinotoolkit.org/2019_R3/index.html) and download the `2019_R3` version for your OS:

 ![openvino_version](/images/openvino_version.png)